jlewisbrewer/jlewisbrewer.github.io/_projects/home-library.md

 _____________________________________
 HomeLibrary is a web application that utilizes the ASP.NET framework on the back-end and Angular on the front-end.
 The back-end API stores user and book information into a SQLite database.

-Technologies: ASP.NET, C#, Angular, TypeScript, SQLite, Bootstrap, MVC Model, Rest
+Tech stack: ASP.NET, C#, Angular, TypeScript, SQLite, Bootstrap, MVC Model, Rest